moynagar/MB-Docs/android/android_installation.md

 ### QR Code Method:

-- Turn on a new/factory-reset device.
+- Turn on a new or factory-reset device.
 - Tap screen 6 times in the same spot.
 This triggers the device to prompt you to scan a QR code.
 - Scan the QR code![QR Code](./img/QRcode.jpg)